 “He (Warren Buffett) doesn’t let his calendar get filled up with useless meetings.”– Bill Gates

-Here are 12 secrets that they are using successfully.
+Here are 12 secrets to a productive meeting.
 If you are a manager or team leader, you may want to implement these.
 If you are a member of a team, you can always make suggestions so that meetings really can become super productive.

 “Manage your energy, not your time.” – Tony Schwartz

-2. Make meetings shorter
+2. Make Meetings Shorter

 Setting a time limit of 10 or 15 minutes can really help.
 Some managers actually get a timer so that it goes off when the meeting is finished.
 It is no accident that TED talks have a maximum limit of 18 minutes.

 Most companies have a set time and day for meetings.
 This means that productivity is slowed down, just because of a set schedule.

-4. Meet standing up or somewhere else
+4. Meet Standing up or Somewhere Else

 “But wherever you are, be innovative with your space.
 Try a stand-up meeting, or leave the desks and head to the park.
 Get out of your everyday environment.”- Richard Branson

-5. Plan the agenda in advance
+5. Plan the Agenda in Advance

-A short meeting still needs an agenda and this should be circulated before the meeting, if possible.
+A short meeting still needs an agenda and this should be circulated before the meeting if possible.
 It helps people to prepare and focus on the issues that needs to be discussed.

-6. Create a smartphone free zone
+6. Create a Smartphone Free Zone

 It is much better to make the meeting area a smart phone free zone and encourage people to leave phones outside in a basket, with post its attached.
 The White House is already doing this.

-7. Limit the number of attendees
+7. Limit the Number of Attendees

 If you limit the attendees to those directly involved in a project or procedure, it leaves the others more time to get on with their work.

-8. Run the meeting like a clockwork
+8. Run the Meeting like a Clockwork

 Chairing a meeting is a really skilful task.
 Ideally, you need to do some or all of the following: